-Substantially all of our professional services implementations are billed on a time and materials basis for both our software and subscription arrangements.
-Services are typically not considered to be essential to the functionality of the software and the related revenues and costs are recognized in the period incurred.
+Substantially all of our professional services engagements are billed on a time and materials basis and are typically not considered essential to the functionality of the software.
+The related revenue and costs are recognized in the period incurred.
+In select situations, we will contract our professional services on a fixed fee basis, where we generally recognize services revenue on a proportional performance basis as the performance obligations are completed.